MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Network Architecture Details

 \section{Network Architecture Details}

-This section provides a detailed specification of the Motor Video Generator (MVG) architecture and its data flow.
-The MVG is built upon the CogVideoX-5B~\cite{cogvideox} model, which features a 3D-VAE and a Diffusion Transformer (DiT)~\cite{DiT} backbone.
-Our primary modification is the conditioning mechanism, which injects guidance from the Behavioral Semantic Bridge (BSB) for precise control.
-The key specifications and tensor shape transformations are provided in Table~\ref{tab:arch_details}, with further elaboration below.
+This section details the architectural design and data flow of the Motor Video Generator (MVG).
+Built upon the CogVideoX-5B~\cite{cogvideox} foundation, the MVG employs a 3D Variational Autoencoder (VAE) and a Diffusion Transformer (DiT)~\cite{DiT} backbone.
+Our primary modification is the conditioning mechanism, which injects explicit spatiotemporal guidance from the Behavioral Semantic Bridge (BSB) to achieve precise kinematic control.
+The key module specifications and tensor transformations are summarized in Table~\ref{tab:arch_details} and elaborated below.

-The MVG operates within a latent space defined by a 3D Variational Autoencoder (VAE)~\cite{vae}.
-As shown in Table~\ref{tab:arch_details}, the VAE's encoder first performs spatiotemporal compression on an input video of shape [B, 3, T, H, W] to produce a compact latent representation of shape [B, 16, T/4, H/8, W/8].
-The entire diffusion process is performed within this latent space, with the VAE's decoder reconstructing the final denoised latent back into pixel space.
+\textbf{Latent Space Definition.} \quad The MVG operates within a compressed latent space parameterized by a pre-trained 3D-VAE~\cite{vae}.
+As detailed in Table~\ref{tab:arch_details}, the VAE encoder performs spatiotemporal compression on an input video of shape $[B, 3, T, H, W]$, producing a compact latent representation of shape $[B, 16, T/4,\allowbreak H/8, W/8]$.
+The entire forward and reverse diffusion processes are executed within this latent space.
+Subsequently, the VAE decoder maps the final denoised latent back to the pixel space to render the simulated video.

-The core of the MVG is a 30-layer Diffusion Transformer (DiT) with a hidden dimension of 1920.
-The latent video is first partitioned into a sequence of 2x2x2 patches, which are then linearly embedded into tokens.
-This sequence is then augmented with 3D sinusoidal positional encodings and diffusion timestep embeddings before being processed by the Transformer blocks.
+\textbf{Diffusion Transformer Backbone.} \quad The core of the MVG simulation engine is a 30-block DiT with a hidden dimension of 1920.
+The latent video is first partitioned into non-overlapping $2 \times 2 \times 2$ spatiotemporal patches, which are linearly embedded into a sequence of tokens.
+This token sequence is augmented with 3D sinusoidal positional encoding and diffusion timestep embeddings prior to being processed by the transformer blocks.